mwcproject/docs/guides/receive_http_port_forwarding_qt-wallet.md

-# Receive via HTTP with Port forwarding
+# Receive via HTTP with a forwarded Port using a QT Wallet
 **To receive payment via HTTP, you need to configure your HTTP(S) Listener to listen first**